sardana-org/sardana-followup/20200604/MINUTES.md

         - Continuous Scans integration with Eiger done - now writing unit tests
             - [ ] Aureo will register the controllers in the sardana-plugin catalogue
         - Continuous Scans integration for a BL at the end of the linac (*a kind of FEL*)
-            - machine timing system injection (2Hz - 10Hz) signals together with delay generaor are used to synchronize the detectors.
+            - machine timing system injection (2Hz - 10Hz) signals together with delay generator are used to synchronize the detectors.
             - there are 15 detectors in the measurement group
             - a timestamp mismatch was observed in step scans
             - in continuous scan they plan to use a counting card (NI6602) to count